Pay-When-You-Cruise, Free from Commitment

 As a Coast Yacht Charter customer, you gain access to a fleet of yachts at competitive hourly rates, in all the best yachting locations across the globe.
-Coast Yacht Charter is a pay-as-you-cruise program, meaning there are no long term commitments and you only pay when you book a cruise.
-Coast is a different kind of yacht charter company.
+Coast Yacht Charter is a pay-when-you-cruise program, meaning there are no commitments and you book yachts on-demand.
+Coast Yachts is a different kind of yacht charter company.
 We specialize in midsize and large yachts that are handpicked for quality and consistency.

 What is Bareboat Charter?

 According to State and Federal Laws, there are three classes of yacht charter.
 These types of charter are regulated and heavily enforced by the United States Coast Guard.
 The different classes vary by the type of boat and take into consideration the way it is designed, the boat’s systems and equipment.
 Below are the three primary charter classes: